arvesv/MyTemplateRepo/README.md

 # My Template Repo

-This is the files I normally put into a new Git repository bacause they are usefull and gives some consistency.
-Feel free to use, but please review the settings so thay they work the way you want to - this especially applies to .editorconfig.
+The files I usually put into a new Git repository bacause they are usefull and gives some consistency.
+Feel free to copy, but please review the settings so thay they work the way you want to - [.editorconfig](#anker-1) is important.

 I usually work on dotnet in Visual Studio/Visual Studio Code/GitHub so this repo is tailored to that expecience.